yatli24/SQLSensei/README.md

 ### Features
 - 91% Testing Accuracy (ROGUE Metrics)
-- Trained on over 118000 labeled SQL queries using T5 pre-trained model
+- Trained on over 118000 labeled SQL queries using T5

 ### Datasets
 - All available on Hugging Face